-The main teaching and learning part consists of two sections, namely "Let's Get Ready", "Get It Right", and "Let's Act".
+The main teaching and learning part consists of two sections, namely "Let's Get Ready," and "Let's Act".
 The "Let's Get Ready" section is a part that provides the warming up task(s).
-This section is followed by "Let's Act" section that covers speaking activities.
+This section is followed by "Let's Act" section that covers the two cycles, the written and spoken cycles in the "Listen and Speak" sub-section and the "Read and Write" sub-section.
 The main teaching and learning part is followed by the reinforcement part which consists of three sections, namely "Let's Do More," "Let's Make a Reflection," and "Let's Make a Summary."

-The appropriate task components are viewed from six aspects; the goal, input, procedure, setting students and teacher roles.
+The appropriate task components are viewed from six aspects; the goal, input, procedure, setting students and lecturer roles.